thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 * Users of our products
 * Members of our community
-* People seeking education and learning opportunities
+* People seeking to learn more about the technical writing domain

 ### Our friends